w3c/ColorWeb-CG/hdr_html_canvas_element.md

 * As specified at [Rec.
 ITU-R BT.2100](https://www.itu.int/rec/R-REC-BT.2100), two color spaces tailored for HDR imagery have been developed: BT.2100 PQ and BT.2100 HLG.
 All movies and TV shows are distributed using either of these two color spaces.
-Products with HDMI and/or DisplayPort interfaces, also use these color spaces for HDR support.
+Products with HDMI and/or DisplayPort interfaces also use these color spaces for HDR support.

 * To render HDR imagery, it is useful to have information on the luminance range